Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 ```

 Then I try adding a synthesiser to the canvas with code from the lecture and some adjustments to make the work more chaotic.
-Even though I see this warning in the console log, the audio still works so that is a bit strange.
+Even though I see this warning in the console log, the audio doesn't start until the mouse clicks on the canvas and the audio still works, so that is a bit strange.

 ![audio warning](/a2_matrix_rain/audio_warning.png)